Robert-van-Engelen/Forth500/E500-unexpanded/README.md

     > HEX PEEK &BFD1B
     90

-The value 90 shows that memory was allocated from &B9000 on (&BFD1C contains the low-order address byte, which is zero).
+The value 90 shows that memory was allocated from &B9000 up.

 Play the Forth500.wav file, load, then run Forth on the PC-E500: